-- b) offset or recuperate additional hours worked, in accordance with the conditions laid down in Article 6, where eligible. - 3.
-Directorates-General and Services with specific service requirements may, after consulting DG HR and the Staff Committee, adjust or complement the working-time provisions with respect to the entire service. - 4.
-Due to particular service requirements linked to the nature of their duties and after consulting DG HR and the Staff Committee, Directorates-General and Services may decide to exclude certain groups of staff from applying flexitime as referred to in paragraph 2, by setting fixed working hours or different working hours than those laid down in Article 5.
-Any decisions to that effect, already in force before the entry into force of this Decision, may continue to apply. - In cases of urgency linked to force majeure, decisions concerning the working hours or flexitime referred to in paragraphs 3 and 4 may be adopted before consultation of the Staff Committee.
+(b) offset or recuperate additional hours worked, in accordance with the conditions laid down in Article 6, where eligible.

+The Appointing Authority may, after consulting the Human Resources and Internal Support Unit and the Staff Committee, adjust or complement the working-time provisions with respect to an entire cluster of staff with specific service requirements.

+Due to particular service requirements linked to the nature of their duties and after consulting the Human Resources and Internal Support Unit and the Staff Committee, the Appointing Authority may decide to exclude certain groups of staff from applying flexitime as referred to in paragraph 2, by setting fixed working hours or different working hours than those laid down in Article 5.
+Any decisions to that effect, already in force before the entry into force of this Decision, may continue to apply.

+In cases of urgency linked to force majeure, decisions concerning the working hours or flexitime referred to in paragraphs 3 and 4 may be adopted before consultation of the Staff Committee.

-Article 4 - Basic principles
+Basic principles

-1. Line managers, in consultation with staff members, shall ensure that the overall work assigned to their staff is in principle manageable in a standard 40-hour working week, while having regard to peak periods during the year.
-This paragraph shall apply pro rata to staff working part-time.

-- The number of daily working hours may in principle not exceed a total of 10 hours, including for staff working parttime. - 3.
-Where excess hours are imposed by service needs, staff may offset those extra hours by working less hours the following days, weeks or months or by taking a full or half day of recuperation in accordance with Article 6. - An IT tool shall be made available to staff to record their working hours.
-Registered working hours shall correspond to the time actually spent working. - Line managers and staff members shall clarify beforehand their expectations as regards the implementation of Article 5(1) and of Article 6, paragraphs (4) to (6), and shall endeavour to reach an agreement on those expectations. - 6.
-Line managers shall ensure that their staff members respect the applicable rules.
+- 1. Line managers, in consultation with staff members, shall ensure that the overall work assigned to their staff is in principle manageable in a standard 40-hour working week, while having regard to peak periods during the year.
+This paragraph shall apply pro rata to staff working part-time. - 2.
+The number of daily working hours may in principle not exceed a total of 10 hours, including for staff working part-time. - 3.
+Where excess hours are imposed by service needs, staff may offset those extra hours by working less hours the following days, weeks or months or by taking a full or half day of recuperation in accordance with Article 6. - 4.
+An IT tool shall be made available to staff to record their working hours.
+Registered working hours shall correspond to the time actually spent working.

+Line managers and staff members shall clarify beforehand their expectations as regards the implementation of Article 5(1) and of Article 6, paragraphs (4) to (6), and shall endeavour to reach an agreement on those expectations.

+6. Line managers shall ensure that their staff members respect the applicable rules.
 While line managers may delegate the execution of administrative tasks related to the implementation of this Decision, they shall remain responsible for verifying that the hours recorded correspond to the time actually spent working.